Can you believe that close to 50% of your energy bills are due to your home heaters and coolers? The […]

 However, the performance of heat pump water heaters gets compromised during winters and intense cold weather.

-In such conditions, the surrounding air is not hot enough to provide enough heat energy for water heating purpose.
+In such conditions, the surrounding air is not hot enough to provide enough heat energy for water heating purposes.
 This leads to compromised performance in extreme cold conditions when the requirement of warm water increases.

 Heat pump work by harnessing innovative technology and efficient operations.
 Therefore, offer substantial energy savings.
 Their reliance on eco-friendly methods, such as minimized use of fossil fuels and electricity, underscores their cost-effective approach.